 Veterans looking to purchase an existing modular home encounter the same lending process as those buying a stick-built home.

+Things can get more complicated if you want to buy a new modular home and install it on a piece of land.
 Lenders will often consider this new construction, which changes the complexion when you’re talking about VA home loans.
-It’s tough to find VA lenders out there willing to do a true $0 down construction loan.
+It’s tough to find VA lenders willing to do a true $0 down construction loan.

 Often, borrowers need to obtain a construction loan from a builder or a local lender, then look to refinance that short-term loan into a permanent VA mortgage once the home is ready.
 This is a common pathway for both stick-built and modular-new constructions.

 Like most lenders, Veterans United doesn’t offer a VA construction loan.
-But we do handle the permanent financing for many veterans who get construction loans from builders or local lenders.
+But we do handle the permanent financing for many Veterans who get construction loans from builders or local lenders.

-Talk with a Veterans United loan specialist at 855-259-6455 to learn more about building a home with a VA loan.
+Talk with a Veterans United loan specialist at 855-259-6455 to learn more.